KC0122/cucumber-playwright-typescript_project1/Readme.txt

          Visit https://playwright.dev/docs/intro for more information. ✨

--Issue   npx playwright test  command, and you will see 2 tests are passing!
+- Issue the below command, and you will see 2 tests are passing! npx playwright test

-           Happy hacking! 🎭

 -In addition, you also need to follow the below steps
          -Need to install cucumber from npm library -Install ts-node from NPM library